timparenti/domainck/README.md

 pip install build
 ```

-Install the package and its dependencies to the build environment in "editable"
+Install the package and its development dependencies
+to the build environment in "editable" mode:
-mode:
 ```
-pip install -e .
+pip install -e ".[dev]"
 ```

+Basic static type-checking can be done by running `mypy`
+from the project root within the activated `venv`.

 ### Test and production environments